June 11, 2020

 Now that we’ve spent some time going over the fantastic benefits of Estes Park when it comes to taking photos, I’d be remiss if I didn’t mention the other things you can plan to do during your stay.
 If you’re interested in seeing the sights, then let’s factor that into your decision of when the best time to visit Estes Park is.

-Estes Park neighbors the magnificent Rocky Mountain State Park, which you’ll surely want to visit while you’re out there for your photography session.
+Estes Park neighbors the magnificent Rocky Mountain National Park, which you’ll surely want to visit while you’re out there for your photography session.
 After all, spending a few wonderful days (or more!) enjoying nature will help attach even more meaningful memories to the photos we take while you’re there.

 Estes Park is truly one of my favorite places to visit.
 Plus, it makes for some stunning photos, whether you’re planning an engagement session or a group photo of the whole family!